Disk performance overview

 If your laptop still uses an HDD and disk usage goes high during normal tasks, an SSD upgrade is often the cleanest long-term fix.
 You can still work through software cleanup, but older HDDs are simply far easier to overwhelm.

 If high disk usage is only one part of the problem, the main Why Is My Laptop So Slow? guide helps connect disk pressure with memory use, heat, and update-related slowdown.
+If you want a more direct step-by-step version of this same issue, read How To Fix 100% Disk Usage in Windows 11.

 FAQ